 ZONK

-A rouge-like dice game inspired by the classic game of Farkle.
+A roguelike dice game inspired by the classic game of Farkle.

 The Pitch

-ZONK is a mobile rouge-like dice game inspired by the classic game of Farkle. in ZONK, players will roll dice, collect scoring combos, and progress to eventually unlock new abilities that allow for further scoring potential.
+ZONK is a mobile roguelike dice game inspired by the classic game of Farkle.
+In ZONK, players will roll dice, collect scoring combos, and progress to eventually unlock new abilities that allow for further scoring potential.
 I was the lead designer for the game, making sure that the overall game was balanced, and that each scoring combo felt unique and properly impacted the game.

 UI Mechanics

-I also had to make sure that these cards could continually fill up in the player's inventory, while accomodating for readibility among different screen sizes and aspect ratios that usually comes with developing for mobile.
+I also had to make sure that these cards could continually fill up in the player's inventory, while accommodating for readability among different screen sizes and aspect ratios that usually comes with developing for mobile.

 Prototyping